ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/unions-and-interfaces.md

 ## Interface Definition

 HotChocolate tries to infer interfaces from the .Net types.
-When a resolver returns an interface, you just have to register the implementation on the schema.
+When a resolver returns an interface, you just have to register the implementation on the schema builder.
 HotChocolate will register the types as implementations of the interface.

 ### Annotation Based